Some select plants are still

 The Dry Garden Nursery is located in North Oakland, California, right on Shattuck Avenue, between Ashby and Alcatraz, about a half block from the Berkeley line.
 Since opening in 1987, we have served not only the nearby communities of Oakland and Berkeley, but far and wide throughout the Bay Area.
 Indeed, while traveling through the many beautiful and now horticulturally complex neighborhoods nearby and throughout the East Bay, our presence here on Shattuck Ave. is clearly reflected.
 We serve our customers with beautiful plants which are completely sustainable in our glorious Bay Area climate(s).
 Specializing in low water and drought tolerant plants from Mediteranian-like and arid regions of the world, we focus on succulents and cacti, rare, BIZARRE, and very unusual plants, along with a few monstrose, caudiciforms, and crests.
 This site has been created by Mark Bulwinkle especially to show off Richard Ward's wonderful photographs of some of his most admired plants.
 Here, his obvious love for some of these thrilling plants is impossible to conceal.
 If you like this site, bookmark it on your computer and e-mail the link to friends.
 Even better, come on down to the nursery and look around.
 You may want to take a couple of vivacious but lonely plants home with you just to keep you company.
 Click on the links below to navigate to other pages in our web site.
 Also, be sure to enlarge each image on the Hortisexual Wonders page to rejoice along with us in these plants' georgeous horticulturally shameless beauty!
 Thank you all so very, very much.

 Customers at the Dry Garden often ask if this or that plant will do well at their place, wherever that is.
 We really can't tell.
 Plants, like people, will thrive in places where others will just give up and head for home, again, wherever that is.
-But some plants will, for absolutely mysterious reasons known only to them and their maker, respond to their location with startling optimism.
-They will grow into giants of health and a certain, how can we say it, lust for life.
+But some plants, for absolutely mysterious reasons known only to them and their maker, will respond to their location with startling optimism.
+They will grow into giants of health with a terrifying lust for life.
 There is just no telling.
 Everything and everyone is absolutely different.
-It is best to enjoy the wonder of it all and heave back a good martini while you still can.
+It is best to simply enjoy the wonder of it all and heave back a good martini while you still can.
 Olive or onion?
 Dirty?, or Dry.